GadgetSeed/gadgetseed/README.md

 ## Support Hardware

-   Gadgetseed can work with less hardware.
+   Gadgetseed can operate on the following hardware:

 | Hardware | MCU | Architecture |
 |---------------------------------------|---------------|----------------|